 Life happens… there are times you may need a Non-Qualified Withdrawal

-In the event the Participant elects to take a Non-Qualified Withdrawal they would be subject to the following terms:
+In the event you elect to take a Non-Qualified Withdrawal, it would be subject to the following terms:

 - An automatic 10% federal penalty in addition to state and federal income tax on the earnings.
 Participants do not have the ability to specify their principal or earnings amounts.